2026 MARGARET A. GANNON (MAG) LEGAL EDUCATION STIPEND

 Individuals eligible to receive a WLAC Margaret A. Gannon legal education stipend must:

-(1) Join WLAC before or at the time of submitting a stipend application;
+(1) Join WLAC before or at the time of submitting a stipend application (free for students!);

 (3) Not currently be a member of any state bar; and